Starsatham/My-AI-Voice-Chat-Assistant/README.md

 # My-Voice-Chat-Assistant
-Star AI Assistant is a Python-based desktop tool that performs tasks like answering questions, opening apps, browsing sites, and playing YouTube.
-It uses open APIs to simulate smart conversations and supports multiple activation methods for ease of use.
+Star AI Assistant is a Python-based desktop assistant designed to handle everyday tasks like answering questions, opening apps, browsing websites, and playing YouTube videos.
+It simulates natural conversations using open APIs, including ChatGPT alternatives.
+Star is built to be extensible and user-friendly, supporting multiple ways to activate commands.
+It’s a smart and adaptable tool for both productivity and interaction.